Saturday morning, Raulston was arrested by the Knox County Sheriff's Department for driving while impaired.

-Saturday morning Raulston was arrested by the Knox county sheriff's department for driving while impaired; he later posted a $1000 bond and was released.
-He is scheduled to appear in Knox county general sessions court on Monday.
+He later posted a $1,000 bond and was released.
+He is scheduled to appear in Knox County General Sessions Court on Monday.

-Following Derek Dooley from Louisina Tech, Doak Raulston had aspirations to play for the Vols as a walk-on, and was recruited heavily by Dooley.
-Listed on the roster as back-up QB, it's not specified whether or not he's fourth or fifth behind Simms, and or Nash.
+Following Derek Dooley from Louisiana Tech, Doak Raulston had aspirations to play for the Vols as a walk-on, and was recruited heavily by Dooley.
+Listed on the roster as backup QB, it's not specified whether or not he's fourth or fifth behind Simms, and/or Nash.

 Regardless, Dooley has been quick to discipline rule-breaking players this season, attempting to set an example and send a message to current and future Vols.
 With the limited number of scholarships available, I would not be surprised to see Dooley dismiss Raulston should evidence prove detrimental for the Texas 20-year-old.